-Featuring delicately crafted drinks inspired by the world’s influence on Britain through the centuries, you can indulge in a selection of small plates, salads and sandwiches to accompany yoru cocktail, making this intimate bar the perfect after work getaway or early evening retreat.
+Featuring delicately crafted drinks inspired by the world’s influence on Britain through the centuries, you can indulge in a selection of small plates, salads and sandwiches to accompany your cocktail, making this intimate bar the perfect after work getaway or early evening retreat.

-Enjoy the Commonwealth Gimlet (basmati, elephant gin and wasted citrus cordial), the Kookaburra (eucalyptus cordial, tequila altos blanco, lillet blanc and chamomile) or Hokkai The Noo (longmorn whisky and miso caramel) for a world-wide trip in a tiny bar.
+Enjoy the Commonwealth Gimlet (basmati, lephant gin and wasted citrus cordial), the Kookaburra (eucalyptus cordial, tequila altos blanco, lillet blanc and chamomile) or Hokkai The Noo (longmorn whisky and miso caramel) for a world-wide trip in a tiny bar.

 27 Duke St L1 1AP